 import os # __file__ points to the where the current file is located os.path.dirname(os.path.realpath(__file__))

-List all files in a directory
+List files in directory

 import os os.listdir(path_to_directory)

-To list all files recursively under some path (i.e. including subdirectories):
+To loop over all files recursively under some path (i.e. including subdirectories):